This Home Chef Holiday Meal Kit post contains affiliate links and we may be compensated if you make a purchase.

 $15.98 each | Serves 6

 Each delicious side can be ordered a la carte.
-Sides include White Cheddar and Sage Biscuits, Brussels Sprouts with Caramelized Onions, Loaded Mashed Potatoes, and Corn Spoon Bread with Pecans.
+Sides include White Cheddar and Sage Biscuits with Honey Butter, Candied Sweet Potatoes with Goat Cheese, Loaded Mashed Potatoes, and Brussels Spouts with Carmelized Onions and Bacon.

 Free shipping on orders $49+